madetech/learn/additional-skills/c-sharp-and-dotnet/README.md

 5. Can effectively debug using the interactive debugger (IDE)

 ### Eagle
-1. Demonstrate an understanding of functional programming in C#
+1. Can demonstrate an understanding of functional programming in C#
 2. Understanding of the .NET virtual machine
 3. Understanding the impact of choices on performance
-4. Demonstrate ability to combine understanding of the above into a working API in C# with .NET
+4. Can demonstrate ability to combine understanding of the above into a working API in C# with .NET

 ## Resources
 Coming soon